THE COUNTY OF HUDSON

 days or two eight hour personal days, etc.

-his/her designee.
-An employee’s evaluation shall be reviewed with the employee and the employee
+or his/her designee.
+An employee’s evaluation shall be reviewed with the employee and the

 Section 1.
-Overtime work must be work authorized by the Employer.
+Overtime work must be work authorized by the County.

-per week.
-Authorized hours in excess of forty (40) hours shall be paid at the rate of time
+hours per week.
+Authorized hours in excess of forty (40) hours shall be paid at the rate of

 Section 4.
 Overtime work shall be distributed equally within the title whenever